Print Friendly, PDF & Email

 Having experimented with the technique myself, I have had some success, and know of others who have, too.
 So, is there a common mechanism underlying these three techniques, and any other variations that may be developed?

-The rewind technique should be carried out by an experienced practitioner and is only performed once a person is in a state of deep relaxation.
+The rewind technique should be carried out by an experienced practitioner and should only be performed once a person is in a state of deep relaxation.

-When they are fully rested, they are encouraged to bring their anxiety to the surface and then are calmed down again by being guided to recall or imagine a place where they feel totally safe and at ease.
-Their relaxed state is the deepened and they are asked to imagine that, in their special safe place, they have a TV set or other device with a screen, and a remote control.
+Once fully relaxed, they are encouraged to bring their anxiety to the surface and then are calmed down again by being guided to recall or imagine a place where they feel totally safe and at ease.
+Their relaxed state is then deepened and they are asked to imagine that, in their special safe place, they have a TV set or other device with a screen, and a remote control.

-They are asked to imagine floating to one side, out of body, and watch themselves watching the screen, without actually seeing the picture (double disassociation).
-They watch themselves watching a 'film' of the traumatic even that is still effecting them.
-The film begins at a point before the trauma occurred and ends at a point at which the trauma is over and they feel safe again.
+They are asked to imagine floating, out of body, up behind the screen and to watch themselves watching the screen, without actually seeing the picture (something called double disassociation, a means of distancing them even further from the traumatic memory).
+They watch themselves watching a 'film' of the traumatic event that is still effecting them.
+The film begins at a point before the trauma occurred and ends at a point at which the trauma is over.

-They are then asked, in their imagination, to float back into their body and experience themselves going swiftly backwards through the trauma, from safe point to safe point, as if they were a character in a video that is being rewound.
+They are then asked, in their imagination, to float back into their body and experience themselves going swiftly backwards through the trauma, from end point to start point, as if they were a character in a film that is being rewound.
 They then watch the same images but as if on a TV screen while pressing the fast-forward button (disassociation).
 All this is repeated back and forth, at whatever speed feels comfortable, and as many times as needed, till the scenes evoke no emotion from the client.

 If the feared circumstance is one that will be confronted again in the future - for instance, driving a car or using a lift - the person is asked, while still relaxed, to see themselves doing so confidently.